 “Education begins as a celebration and exploration of the human condition and emerges as an awareness of the greater moral imperative to others.
 There is movement from thought to action.”

-Dana, her partner, William Weeks, and her daughter expect to move to Philadelphia in the summer of 2013.
+Dana, her husband, William Weeks, and her daughter expect to move to Philadelphia in the summer of 2013.
 Bill, the founding partner of a health care management consulting firm based in Chadds Ford, PA, currently works as the executive director of a non-profit organization serving at-risk high school students in the Bronx, NY.